-This audiobook consists of a compilation of a number of lectures by Stephen Hawking.
+This audiobook consists of a compilation of a number of lectures by the great and (late) Stephen Hawking.
 In a series of 7 lectures, Stephen Hawking describes the historical past of the universe as we know it.
 Hawking begins with the history of concepts about the universe, from Aristotle’s view of the Earth; that it’s spherical to Hubble’s discovery two millennia later that our universe is growing.

 One of many more essential ideas of his involves the concept the “beginning” of the universe doesn’t necessarily imply a singularity (or in holistic phrases, a oneness).
 If we want to maintain consistency with quantum mechanics (the most successful scientific theory so far) then a no-boundary condition would best describe the start.
 Evidently, this contradicts many religious concepts about a creation (though he empathizes that these concepts represent only a proposal).

-Hawking represents probably the most brilliant theoretical scientists of our time.
+Hawking used to represent probably the most brilliant theoretical scientists of our time.
 He advocates the thought of communicating the concepts of theoretical science in a way to make it comprehensible, in principle, to everybody, not just scientists.
-Hawking has an acute awareness of the religious impact of his theoretical research and explains in a transparent but inoffensive approach that the universe doesn’t conform to the widespread perception of an all powerful Creator.
+Hawking had an acute awareness of the religious impact of his theoretical research and explains in a transparent but inoffensive approach that the universe doesn’t conform to the widespread perception of an all-powerful Creator.